 In IBS, probiotics are found to be effective in the general sense, but the available evidence is heterogeneous.
 Some studies have used single and others multiple probiotics.
 There is a general improvement in IBS symptoms, but overall, the efficacy is usually confined to one symptom.
 Research on IBS and probiotics has been confounded by the differences between the parameters used from study to study in terms of dose, strains, duration, formulation, study design, and other treatments used.

 Mechanisms of probiotic action

-It is now understood that the mucous membrane and microbiome of the intestine are one physiological unit which is of great importance in maintaining intestinal homeostasis, modulating immune responses, and regulating mucosal immunity as well as cytokine production.
+It is now understood that the mucous membrane and microbiome of the intestine are one physiological unit that is of great importance in maintaining intestinal homeostasis, modulating immune responses, and regulating mucosal immunity as well as cytokine production.
 The benefits brought about by probiotics is best understood in the context of dysbiosis-induced metabolic and inflammatory changes, and include:

 - Inhibition of the growth of pathogenic bacteria

 - Suppression of pathogen binding via their effects on adhesins

 - Improvement of the quality of the epithelial barrier in the gut

 - Enhanced host immune activity: some Lactobacillus species enhance immune function, by activation of dendritic cells (DC) which present antigen to the T cells of the innate immune system to produce cell activation and recruitment.
 This changes the cytokine pattern of the enteric mucosa.
 They may also be used to deliver other biologically active drugs to the intestine.